Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 Which reduce the compunds number to 1498 compounds, after assesing the Lipniski's rule of five we found 1472 compounds

+#### Part II

-#### Part III - Here we are going to use the preprocessed data from Part II.
+Here we are going to use the preprocessed data from Part II.
 Here we develop molecular descriptors data frames by using 4 different fingerprint types (pubchem, MACCCS, AtomPairs 2D count, AtomPairs 2D) and in Part III B we used difeferent chunk of codes and use 2 different fingerprint types (SubstructureFingerPrintCount and SubstructureFingerPrinter) and will be used in Part IV.